 14,230 kHz - Image Centre of Activity.

 14,285 kHz - QRP Centre of Activity

 |14,300-14,350||All modes||14,300 kHz Global Emergency Centre of Activity|

 To see all band frequencies as published by the RSGB, follow this link:- https://rsgb.services/public/bandplans/html/rsgb_band_plan_2022.htm

 Amateur radio is a popular technical hobby and volunteer public service.
 As a licensed amateur radio operator, you are permitted to transmit and receive radio signals on frequency bands allocated for use by amateur radio amateurs.
 Amateur radio operators use these designated bands of radio frequencies for non-commercial exchange of messages, wireless experimentation, self-training, and emergency communications.
 A 1910 announcement by the then HM Postmaster General licensed “experimental wireless”, which still uniquely gives radio amateurs the ability to innovate without commercial or statutory controls even in the closely regulated environment of the 21st century.
 Amateur radio is the only hobby governed by international treaty.

-- Contacting people all over the world by radio which often leads to developing international friendships,
+- Contacting people all over the world by radio often leads to developing international friendships,

-- Competing in international competitions to test the effectiveness of their equipment and their skill as a radio operator,
+- Competing in international competitions to test the effectiveness of their equipment and their skill as radio operators,

 - Technical experimentation — many of the leaps forward in radio technology have been initiated by radio amateurs,